netease-im/camellia/update-en.md

 * provide camellia-http-console module, a simple http-server based on netty
 * camellia-redis-proxy use camellia-http-console
 * camellia-hot-key-server use camellia-http-console
+* CamelliaRedisTemplate support setting custom RedisInterceptor, so you can import CamelliaHotKeyMonitorSdk

 ### update
 * none